MrDamienJones/amazonwebshark-Artefacts/README.md

 ## What This Repo Doesn't Contain
 - Solutions, redacted or otherwise, where it makes sense for them to have their own repos (for instance, a Python module)
-- Code snippets that have a good reason to be on GitHub Gists (for example, i want to embed them into the post instead of posting a link)
+- Code snippets that have a good reason to be on GitHub Gists (for example, I want to embed them into the post instead of posting a link)

+# Advisory
+Scripts within this repo have been written at various points along my learning journey.
+They do not represent best practices, may include unexpected bugs, and may become obsolete.
+Please keep this in mind.

 # Contents
 This list will start with the most recently dated entry, working backwards.